meppu/revard/README.md

 }
 ```

 By doing so, you will receive real-time updates for the specified users within the `ids` array.
+If the `ids` is an empty list (`[]`) or `null`, it will unsubscribe from all the subscriptions without returning anything.

 To update subscribers, resend the same data with the updated `ids` value.